J. Cole new album 'The Off-Season' 2021: tour, songs, tracklist, features & more

-The Dreamville rapper is set to make a big return the follow-up to 2018's 'KOD'.
+The Dreamville rapper has made a big return with the follow-up to 2018's 'KOD'.

-The record will serve as the follow-up to his critically-acclaimed 2018 album 'KOD', which boasted hits including singles 'KOD' and 'ATM' and fan favourites 'Kevin's Heart' and '1985 (Intro to The Fall Off)'.
+The record serves as the follow-up to his critically-acclaimed 2018 album 'KOD', which boasted hits including singles 'KOD' and 'ATM' and fan favourites 'Kevin's Heart' and '1985 (Intro to The Fall Off)'.

 The latter was the final track on the album and hinted at the rapper's next release.
 Here's everything we know so far.